 X-Men: Dark Phoenix Has Been Delayed For Reshoots

-X-Men: Dark Phoenix was originally slated to release on November 2, 2018, but has now been pushed back to February 14, 2019.
+X-Men: Dark Phoenix was originally slated to release on November 2, 2018 before it was pushed back to February 14, 2019, but now it's been delayed even further until June 2019.
 There are reports that Fox intended to carry out reshoots after screening the film for test audiences.
 Unfortunately, Sophie Turner was tied up with filming on Game of Thrones, and her schedule couldn't accommodate the reshoots.
 These reshoots apparently focus on the film's third act, and are expected to cost less than $10 million.